-Check-In: Parents (or Guardians/Emergency contacts) are directed to the Check-In Area where Greeters provide Reunification Cards and pens.
+Check-In: Parents/Guardians/Emergency contacts are directed to the Check-In Area where Greeters provide Reunification Cards and pens.
 Greeters will ask parents to fill out a Reunification Card, which requires the student’s name, grade, teacher, and parent/guardian information.
 Spanish-speaking staff will be at each step in the Reunification process.

-Reunification: The parent/guardian will keep the top portion of the card while the bottom portion of the card is detached and given to a Runner.
+Reunification: The parent/guardian/emergency contact will keep the top portion of the card while the bottom portion of the card is detached and given to a Runner.
 The Runner retrieves the student from the Student Assembly area and escorts the student back to the waiting parent/guardian at the Reunification Area.

 Confirmation: Both pieces of the card are stapled together and kept as proof that the student has been reunited with parents/guardians/emergency contacts.

-Counseling: Whenever possible there will be a Counseling Room for students waiting in the Assembly Area or for parents/guardians at the Reunification site who need support.
+Counseling: Whenever possible there will be a Counseling Room for students waiting in the Assembly Area or for parents/guardians/emergency contacts at the Reunification site who need support.

 Patience is a virtue at a Reunification site.
 Know that district staff will be working diligently in what can be an anxiety-ridden situation, and they want nothing more than to quickly reunify students with their families.